restrepd-zz/CaImAnDR/README.md

 If you would like to get information on how to generate the Supplementary Figures we will be glad to add those to readme.md

+## For processing Fabio's CA1 data

+drgCaImAn_batch_dropc_fsdz loads dF/F from csv files generated through ImageJ drgCaImAn_pre_per_to_pydec reads the pre_per file and saves data for Kording's lab python neural_decoding drgCaImAnBatchPerSessionReversalPerTrialLDA_fsdz reads the pre_per file  and does an LDA analysis

 ## Authors

 * Diego Restrepo (diego.restrepo@cuanschutz.edu) with help from the authors of the manuscript.